daniel-simpson/blog/content/posts/2009-06-26---extracting-image-resources-from-domino-databases-using-java.md

 - "domino"
 - "notes"
 - "java"
-description: "I had the necessity to extract an image that is embedded in the database an a resource out to the file system."
+description: "I had the necessity to extract an image that is embedded in the database an a resource out to the file system."
 ---
 I had the necessity to extract an image that is embedded in the database an a resource out to the file system.